 3. Customer Satisfaction Scores

 The International Customer Management Institute (ICMI) surveyed hundreds of contact center leaders and found a general consensus that language services improved the overall customer experience.
 These leaders also reported that about half of non-English-speaking callers call in expecting service to be available in their native language.
-Providing quality multilingual support gives P&C carriers the opportunity to meet these customers’ expectations while surprising and delighting the other 50% of callers who didn’t expect their language to be supported.
+Providing quality multilingual support gives financial institutions the opportunity to meet these customers’ expectations while surprising and delighting the other 50% of callers who didn’t expect their language to be supported.

 Now that you understand how professional interpreters can impact critical contact center metrics, download our e-book to learn what’s available – and how easy it is to get started.